-Plot : The Doctor and Turlough journey to Lanzarote for a well earned break.
-Here, they meet new companion – Peri Brown; whom Turlough rescues from drowning.
-Meanwhile, the Master attempts to reconnect his mind with Kamelion in events which leads the Doctor to the planet of Sarn and Turlough’s destiny.
+Plot : The Doctor and Turlough, journey to Lanzarote; for a well earned break.
+Here, they meet new companion; Peri Brown.
+Whom, Turlough rescues from drowning.
+Meanwhile, the Master attempts to reconnect with Kamelion, in events which leads the Doctor; to the planet of Sarn and Turlough’s destiny.

 Whats good : Kamelion is back.
-Kamelion impersonating The Master in a cool Delgado blacksuit look.
+Kamelion impersonating The Master in a cool Delgado black-suit.
 The Master’s black Tardis interior.
-Peri in a two piece swimsuit.
+Peri in a two-piece swimsuit.
 Turlough leaves.

 Whats bad : Nothing.

-It contains a number of interesting concepts – including the return of Kamelion, under the Master’s influence – appearing as : itself, The Master, Peri’s stepdad and as a weird mixture of the three – at various points in the story as it malfunctioned.
+It contains a number of interesting concepts – including; the return of Kamelion (under the Master’s influence).
+Appearing as: itself, The Master, Peri’s step-dad and as a weird mixture of the three; at various points in the story – as it malfunctions.

 Talking of Peri, she looked rather fetching in a two-piece bikini and some of the nest scenes here, involve her near drownig and rescue; by Turlough.

-After so much overuse in the previous 2 seasons, it was good to see an episode so obviously written around the strengths of the Ainley Master character; rather than just bolting him generically into another story.
+After so much overuse – in the previous two-seasons, it was good to see a story, written around the strengths of the Ainley – Master character.
+Rather, than just bolting him generically – into another story.

 “I’m sorry to be deprived of the pleasure of seeing you die, Doctor, although I am consoled by the thought that your imminent and inevitable demise will be excruciating!”
 The Master

-This is because The Master has accidentally shrank himself and it is not clear, if this is caused by something he did; or whether this was as a result of the Doctor’s tampering with his Tissue Compactor device and Tardis – in the The Kings Demons.
+The Master has accidentally shrank until really small and it is not clear, if this is caused by something the Master did.
+Or whether, this was as a result of the Doctor tampering, with the Master’s Tissue Compactor device and Tardis; which happened in – The Kings Demons.

-The Master was back in between both of these episodes in The Five Doctors, so whatever shrunk him seemed to happen afterward.
+The Master was back, in between both of these stories – in The Five Doctors.
+So whatever shrunk the Master, seemed to happen – afterward.

-Anyway by the end of this, The Master is apparently “killed” by the Doctor by being roasted to death in the gases, he sought so eagerly to restore his height.
-But before he goes, he pleads with the Doctor not to kill “his own…….” with the end words lost in the fire; leaving an uncomfortable thought of what he was actually referring to; brother?
-Relative?
-Or just Fellow Timelord?
+Anyway, by the end of this, The Master is apparently “killed” by the Doctor; by being roasted to death in the gases.
+But before going, the Master pleads with the Doctor, not to kill “his own…….” with the end words lost in the fire.
+This leaves an uncomfortable thought, of what the Master was actually referring to – friend, brother, relative – or just Fellow-Time Lord?

-Planet Of Fire is an entertaining send off for the Master (later undone) and Davison benefits from a good Master turn, in terms of his own penultimate adventure before Davison left Who.
+Planet Of Fire is an entertaining send-off for the Master (later retconned) and Davison benefits; from a good Master turn.
+Especially, in terms, of the Fifth Doctor’s own penultimate adventure; before Davison left.